James W. Kynes: Law, politics and business

 Kynes returned to the University of Florida in 1952, where he attended the College of Law and was elected president of Florida Blue Key leadership honorary.
 He graduated with his bachelor of laws degree in 1955.
 He subsequently served as an officer in the U.S. Air Force for two years, before entering private practice in Ocala, Florida.

 Kynes served as Florida governor Farris Bryant's executive assistant after Bryant was elected in 1960.
 In January 1964, Bryant appointed Kynes as the Florida Attorney General to succeed Richard Ervin, after Ervin resigned as attorney general to accept an appointment to the Florida Supreme Court.
 Kynes stood for a full four-year term in the 1964 Democratic Party primary election in May 1964, but was defeated by 599 votes out of 938,677 cast. and served the remainder of Ervin's term of office through January 1965.

 After his term as Florida Attorney General expired in January 1965, Kynes moved to Tampa, Florida to become vice president of the Jim Walter Corporation.
 He was executive vice president, secretary, and general counsel of its successor companies Hillsborough Holding Corporation and Walter Industries, Inc.

 Death and legacy

 Kynes died of stomach cancer at his home in Tampa in 1988; he was 60 years old.
-He was survived his wife of thirty-eight years, Marjorie Hiatt Kynes, and their three sons.
+He was survived by his wife of thirty-eight years, Marjorie Hiatt Kynes, and their three sons.

 Several friends and classmates initiated the James W. Kynes Award in 1986, which is presented annually to the Florida Gators offensive lineman "who best exemplified the mental and physical toughness and 'iron-man' determination Kynes exhibited as a Gator player."
 Kynes previously served as the president of the University of Florida National Alumni Association, and he was recognized as a Distinguished Alumnus.
 After his death, friends and former teammates endowed a University of Florida scholarship in his name.
 The university awards the annual $10,000 scholarship to a former Gator student-athlete, who has demonstrated exceptional character and high academic achievement, in order to pursue a graduate or professional degree.